1Kawooya/CyberExRepo/README.md

   - ansible-playbook /etc/ansible/filebeat-playbook.yml
   - ansible-playbook /etc/ansible/metricbeat-playbook.yml

-- _Which file is the playbook?
-In my case it was install-elk.yml Where do you copy it?_ root@94b332d67d37:/etc/ansible
+-  My playbook was install-elk.yml and i copied it to root@94b332d67d37:/etc/ansible
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-The hosts file /etc/ansible/hosts How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ Machines to install ELK server on are specified in the ELK group within the ansible hosts file while target machines for the filebeat install are specified within the filebeat-config.yml file
+- I updated the host file at  hosts file /etc/ansible/hosts to make Ansible run the playbook on a specific machine.
+Machines to install ELK server on are specified in the ELK group within the ansible hosts file while target machines for the filebeat install are specified within the filebeat-config.yml file
-- _Which URL do you navigate to in order to check that the ELK server is running? http://[my.VM.IP]:5601/app/kibana
+- I navigate to the following URL in order to check that the ELK server is running  http://[my.VM.IP]:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ # ansible-playbook filebeat-playbook.yml
+_The user will need to run the following specific command in order to download the playbook, update files etc:_ # ansible-playbook filebeat-playbook.yml